 Grains are a valuable asset to any prepper, not only you can use them for cooking and growing crops but grains will also be a valuable commodity after a major SHTF event.
 However, most people make the false assumption that buying a couple of bags of grain and dumping them in the corner of a basement or a garage is adequate long term storage for the grains.
-Opening up these bags of grains which are not stored correctly after just a few years and most of the grains would be unedible.
+Opening up these bags of grains that are not stored correctly after just a few years and most of the grains would be unedible.

 You should store grains just as you store any other food types in your food pantry.
-Some grains are also very sensitive to constant temperature fluctuations, high humidity not to mention the numerous bugs, parasites, and fungus that use them as nourishment.
+Some grains are also very sensitive to constant temperature fluctuations, and high humidity not to mention the numerous bugs, parasites, and fungus that use them as nourishment.
 Some people also make the false assumption that keeping the grains in a freezer is a good idea, as not only it kills any bugs and parasites which would be in the sack of gain but it also keeps the grains fresh for a longer period of time.

 Another big disadvantage to keeping your grains in the freezer is that once you take the grains out of the freezer you have to consume them fairly fast.
-The second they are out of the freezer the ice crystals start melting, this is an ideal condition for parasites and fungus to grow.
+The second they are out of the freezer the ice crystals start melting, this is an ideal condition for parasites and fungi to grow.
 It doesn’t even take that long for the frozen grains to get spoiled, depending on the ambient temperature and the humidity this could happen as fast as in a few days.
 In addition to storing grains long term, you should also consider storing canned foods, check out my article on Longest lasting canned foods ( Up to 30+ years ).